ranger-ross/yakman/README.md

    ```sh
    YAKMAN_API_URL=http://127.0.0.1:8000
    ```
-1. Run `make install` to install the NPM dependencies for the frontend
+1. Run `make install` to install the PNPM dependencies for the frontend
 1. Run `make fd` to start the frontend server. (where 'fd' stands for 'frontend-dev')
 1. Run `make bd` to start the backend server. (where 'bd' stands for 'backend-dev')